kfranqueiro/eleventy-plugin-wai-website-theme/README.md

 ## Requirements

-- Eleventy 3.x (for ES Module syntax and eventually virtual template support)
+- Eleventy 3.x (for ES Module syntax, async configuration function, and eventually virtual template support)
-- `htmlTemplateEngine: "liquid"` (this is the default)
+- `htmlTemplateEngine: "liquid"` (this is the default setting)
 - This plugin forcibly sets Liquid options to `{ jekyllInclude: true }` (for wai-website-theme components' `include` directives to work)